jaantollander/masters-thesis/content/20_background.md

 In the file system, it resides at `/home/<user>` (env `$HOME`) and has a default quota of 10 GiB per user.

 *projappl*
-: area is intended for storing project specific application files such as compiled libraries.
+: area is intended for storing project-specific application files such as compiled libraries.
 It resides at `/projappl/<project>` and has a default quota of 50 GiB per project.

 *scratch*
-: area is intended for short term storage (90 days) of data used in the cluster.
+: area is intended for short-term storage (90 days) of data used in the cluster.
 It resides at `/scratch/<project>` and has a default quota of 1 TiB per project.

 The fast local storage, mounted on a local SSD, is called *tmp* or *local scratch*.
-It is intended as a temporary file storage for I/O heavy operations.
+It is intended as temporary file storage for I/O heavy operations.
-Data that should be kept for longer term should be copied to *scratch*.
+Data that should be kept for a longer term should be copied to *scratch*.

 *tmp*
 : area is intended for login and interactive jobs to perform I/O heavy operations such as post and preprocessing of data, compiling libraries, or compressing data.